-• \$HOME/sqllib/cfg/db2cli.ini
+\$HOME/sqllib/cfg/db2cli.ini

-Here, \$HOME is the home directory of the UDB instance owner (for UDB server installation)
+Here, \$HOME is the home directory of the IBM DB2 Universal Database instance owner (for an IBM DB2 Universal Database client or server instance)

-- If you plan to use the Replication Agent log truncation feature, the database must have a user temporary system-managed tablespace with a page size of at least 8KB.
-This space requirement also applies to the Replication Agent initialization process. - The user ID you specify as the pds\username user must have either SYSADM or DBADM authority to access the primary database transaction log.
+- To initialize Replication Agent without error, the database must have a table space created with the following characteristics: - The table space should be a user temporary table space.
+By default, user temporary table spaces are not created when a database is created. - The table space must be a system-managed space (SMS). - The PAGESIZE parameter must be set to 8192 (8 kilobytes) or greater.

-- All the UDB environment variables must be set before you start the Replication Agent.
-Replication Agent uses the IBM DB2 Universal Database CLI driver to connect to the primary UDB database.
-For UNIX, the DB2 driver is contained in libdb2.so, libdb2.sl, or libdb2.a depending on the operating system.
+- The user ID you specify as the pds_username user must have either SYSADM or DBADM authority to access the primary database transaction log. - All the IBM DB2 Universal Database environment variables must be set before you start the Replication Agent.
+Replication Agent uses the IBM DB2 Universal Database CLI driver to connect to the primary IBM DB2 Universal Database database.
+For UNIX, the driver is contained in libdb2.so, libdb2.sl, or libdb2.a, depending on the operating system.
 For Windows, the DB2 driver is contained in db2cli.dll.
-The 32-bit versions of the driver libraries are located in the <library\path>/sqllib/lib32 directory.
-For all Replication Agent platforms except HP Itanium, the library path environment variable must point to 32-bit libraries, not to 64-bit libraries.
-The exact name of the library path environment variable depends on the operating system: - For Solaris and Linux, the library path variable is named LD\LIBRARY\PATH. - For HP-UX, the library path variable is named SHLIB\PATH. - For AIX, the library path variable is named LIBPATH. - For Windows, the library path variable is named PATH. - On Windows, the UDB server or client installation sets all necessary environment variables, so you need do nothing special. - On UNIX or Linux, you must source the UDB db2cshrc (for C-shell) or the db2profile (for Bourne and Korn shells) script before starting the Replication Agent.
-These scripts are located in one of the following paths: - \$DB2DIR/cfg
+Replication Agent also uses IBM DB2 Universal Database API libraries to read the transaction log.
+The library path environment variable must therefore be set for Replication Agent to load the correct driver and API libraries at runtime.

-Here, \$DB2DIR is the path to the UDB client installation
+For UNIX and Linux, the 32-bit and 64-bit versions of the libraries are located in the \$HOME/sqllib/lib32 and \$HOME/sqllib/lib64 directories, respectively, where \$HOME is the home directory of the IBM DB2 Universal Database instance owner.
+If Replication Agent is installed on AIX, Solaris, or HP Itanium, the library path environment variable must point to the 64-bit libraries.
+For Windows and Linux, the library path environment variable must point to the 32-bit libraries.

-• \$HOME/sqllib
+The exact name of the library path environment variable depends on the operating system:

-Here, \$HOME is the home directory of the UDB instance owner (for UDB server installation)
+- For Linux, the library path variable is named LD LIBRARY PATH. - For Windows, the library path variable is named PATH. - On Windows, the IBM DB2 Universal Database server or client installation sets all necessary environment variables. - On UNIX or Linux, you must source the IBM DB2 Universal Database db2cshrc (for C-shell) or the db2profile (for Bourne and Korn shells) script before starting the Replication Agent.
+These scripts are located at \$HOME/sqllib, where \$HOME is the home directory of the IBM DB2 Universal Database instance owner (for a IBM DB2 Universal Database client or server instance).

-IBM DB2 Universal Database Administration Client
+Running Replication Agent on a remote machine